 - Easy-to-Read Drug Facts: Drug Use Hurts Unborn Babies - Has pictures and videos to help readers understand the text.
 The website also can read each page out loud.

 - Scientific Conference: Opioid and Nicotine Use, Dependence, and Recovery: Influences of Sex and Gender (U.S. Food and Drug Administration)

 - Raising Awareness About Fetal Alcohol Spectrum Disorder (National Institute on Alcohol Abuse and Alcoholism)

-- Infographic: Substance Use in Women and Men
+- Substance Use in Women and Men - Provides an infographic.

 Clinical trials are research studies in human volunteers conducted to answer specific health questions.
 Learn about the NIH-sponsored clinical trials available to you.